egatsak/nodejs2022Q4-service/README.md

 This command creates 3 images and 3 containers.
 Default app exposed port is 4000, postgresql exposed port is 5432, pgadmin exposed port is 8080.

 If you want to explore the database using pg4admin, open `http://localhost:8080`, then login (credentials are provided in the `.env` file), then connect to the database.
 If you face `ECONNREFUSED` error, please run `docker inspect postgres-db`, then find `"Config" : {"Hostname": "<you need this!>"}` in the large JSON in the console, e.g. `25ab3bba603c`, copy this value and insert it as a hostname in a pg4admin rest-service options.

+## Migration

+If you want to test migrations, run `npm run typeorm:generate` and then `npm run typeorm:run`.

+If you want to test only the auth & logger, open `typeorm.config.ts` and set `synchronize:true`.

+## NB

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.